 Eligibility determinations are specific to each child:

 If a child has a disability that adversely affects educational performance, that child is eligible for special education services under IDEA.
-If a child has a disability that does not adversely affect educational performance, that child is not eligible for special education services under IDEA, but may be entitled to protections under ADA Section 504.
+If a child has a disability that does not adversely affect educational performance, the child is not eligible for special education services under IDEA, but may be entitled to protections under ADA Section 504.

-389 E. Jackson St.
+389 E. Jackson St

 Martinsville, IN 46151